valgaug/Qudini-front-end-test/readme.md

  4. The look is... a bit too bare for our taste, can you add some styling please?
 Feel free to improvise here but we'd like it to be in SASS.

  5. Bonus: QA time!
-We'd want to make absolutely sure that all the requirements are implemented correctly, could you implement some unit tests?
+We'd want to make absolutely sure that all the requirements are implemented correctly, could you add some unit tests?

  6. Bonus: We'd love to really optimize the page load speed, ideally we'd only want to serve one js file.
 Is this something you can do?